OriginTrail/ReadTheDocs/source/wallet-setup.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Each node on the OriginTrail network is represented by their profile, which contains information about node identification,
 profile and token balance.
-The node profile is a smart contract that consists of the nodes ERC725 identity,
+The node profile is a smart contract that consists of the nodes ERC-725 identity,
 network identity and other operational information.
 This contract is also responsible for operating with tokens.

-ERC725 Identity
+ERC-725 Identity
 ~~~~~~~~~~~~~~~~

-ERC 725 is a proposed standard for blockchain-based identity authored by Fabian Vogelsteller, creator of the ERC 20 token standard and Web3.js.
-ERC 725 describes proxy smart contracts that can be controlled by multiple keys and other smart contracts and it's contracts are deployed on Ethereum blockchain.
+ERC-725 is a proposed standard for blockchain-based identity authored by Fabian Vogelsteller, creator of the ERC-20 token standard and Web3.js.
+ERC-725 describes proxy smart contracts that can be controlled by multiple keys and other smart contracts and it's contracts are deployed on Ethereum blockchain.

-The OriginTrail node identity is compatible with the ERC725 standard and utilizes it for key management.
+The OriginTrail node identity is compatible with the ERC-725 standard and utilizes it for key management.
 It distinguishes two different types of keys in the identity contract:

 - the **operational key (wallet)**, whose private key is stored on the node itself and is used to perform a multitude of operations in the ODN (signing, execution, etc).
 It requires a small balance of ETH in order to be able to publish transactions to the blockchain, and it can be filled periodically.
 No TRAC tokens are required for this wallet
-- the **management key (wallet)**, whose private key is NOT stored on the node and is used to deal with the funds (TRAC rewards) and to manage the keys associated with the ERC725 identity.
-The management wallet can be any ERC20 supporting wallet (Trezor, Ledger, MetaMask etc).
+- the **management key (wallet)**, whose private key is NOT stored on the node and is used to deal with the funds (TRAC rewards) and to manage the keys associated with the ERC-725 identity.
+The management wallet can be any ERC-20 supporting wallet (Trezor, Ledger, MetaMask etc).

 This approach is taken as a convenience measure to provide for flexibility with key management and to minimize the risk of loosing funds in case of the operational key stored on the node somehow gets compromised.
 It is the node holders responsibility to keep both their node and wallet safe.